 To be eligible for SOAP, you must:

-Each sponsoring institution may have additional requirements for eligibility.
+Each sponsoring institution may have additional eligibility requirements.

 How Much Does SOAP Cost?